 Districts with high child labor prevalence might be different than those with low child labor.
 For example, one might expect high child labor districts to be poorer, though this is not always the case in India, where cotton-growing regions like Gujarat are relatively wealthy and have high child labor.
-To understand the potential for omitted variables to be driving the results, in Appendix Table A7, we interact early life shocks with a variety of measures of local income, adult education, school quality, and socioeconomic factors, at both the local and household levels.17 In column 2, we control for features of income: the average wage of adults and household heads, the share of adults who work for a wage, and the share of adults working in agriculture.
-In column 3, we control for features of adult education: literacy and graduation rates.
+To understand the potential for omitted variables to be driving the results, in Appendix Table A7, we interact early life shocks with a variety of measures of local income, adult education, school quality, and socioeconomic factors.
+In column 2, we control for measures of income: the average wage of adults, the share of adults and household heads who work for a wage, and the share of adults working in agriculture.
+In column 3, we control for measures of adult education: literacy and graduation rates.
 In column 4, we control for the available measures of school quality, described in Section 3.1.
-Column 5 controls for a litary of socioeconomic factors.
-From ASER, we know if the village and household have electricity, if the village has a paved road and a bank, the type of roof of the household, and if the household has a toilet.
-At the district level, we know from the NSS the share of people from "scheduled" or "otherbackwards" castes, and the share who are Hindu, Muslim, or Christian.
-Finally, we include a state-wise measure (from the IHDS) of the share of people who practice purdah.
-In column 7, we select from all of the above controls following the post-double selection lasso method (Urminsky et al., 2016).
-Across all specifications, the regression results for β_2 are nearly identical to the baseline results, shown in column 1.
+Column 5 controls for local